What to do if…

 -

-Open an urgent ticket and use any real-time support channel your registrar offers.
+Open an urgent support ticket and use any real-time support channel your registrar offers.

-- Say: “unauthorised transfer” and/or “unauthorised change of registrant.”
+- Say: “unauthorised transfer” and “unauthorised change of registrant.”

 -

-Ask for immediate locks/holds the registrar can apply right now.
+Ask for immediate locks or holds the registrar can apply.

-- If you’re told the domain is already “in transfer,” ask what stop/cancel options exist and what evidence they need to act quickly.
+- If the domain is already in transfer, ask what stop, cancel, dispute, or recovery options exist and what evidence they need from you now.

 -

-Secure the accounts attackers commonly use to take domains (start with email).
+Secure the accounts attackers commonly use to take domains.

-- Change passwords for: the registrar account, the email inbox used for the domain contact, and any DNS/hosting provider accounts.
+- Change the password for the email inbox used as the domain contact.

-- In your email account, check for: forwarding rules, new mailbox delegates, and changes to recovery email/phone.
+- In the email account, check for forwarding rules, new delegates, new app passwords, and changed recovery email or phone details.

 -